cyb1212/SM-RAL/README.md

 # Communication demo

-Please download the file: Comunication.zip.
+Please download the file: Communication.zip.
+(Communication.7z is a backup.)
 It is a demo to show the communication network and the bidding process.
 Operations:

 1. Run main.m file